arthur-jacquin/edit/tutor.def.md

 act on the cursor and the editor behaves as one could expect with a standard editor.

 A basic command is character deletion.
-Pressing `x` deletes the character before every selections.
-If you press `x` now, you will see it only deletes the character before the cursor, as expected.
+Pressing `x` deletes the character after every selections.
+If you press `x` now, you will see it only deletes the character after the cursor, as expected.

 ## 2.3: anchor